Albertine Park

 Mick enthusiastically explaining the difference between ales, lagers, and lambics.

-While Mick spoke to us about beer brewed by Trappist monks who survived on it for Lent – I can’t begin to tell you the crazy things I learned about this drink in Brussels – I tasted one beer after another.
+While Mick spoke to us about beer brewed by Trappist monks who survived on it for Lent – no, seriously – I tasted one beer after another.

 Five beers in, I tried to stand up in order to find a bathroom.
 That’s when I realized through my suddenly blurred vision that I hadn’t calculated the alcohol content accurately at all.
 Because Belgian beers will hit you hard.
 I was officially, surprisingly, drunk.